cogent3/cogent3/doc/examples/application_controller_framework.rst

 fit into this framework, but if you come across any, please let us know.)
 Examples illustrating how to define the three different parameter types can be found in Section :ref:`sec:parameters`.
-The _parameters dict is a mapping of parameter identifiers, or Prefix and Name joined by the empty string, to parameter objects.
+The _parameters dict is a mapping of parameter identifiers, or Prefix and name joined by the empty string, to parameter objects.
 All parameters which can be passed to an application should be defined in the parameters dict.
 Usually you can get this list by reviewing the application's documentation.
 See Section :ref:`sec:rnafoldexample` for an